NishikiChisato/Lua-notes/notes/hashtable.md

   *pna = na;
   return optimal;
 }
 ```

 The following four functions are pretty easy to understand, we just take a glance with them.

-Function `setnodevector` juse reset hash part of table according to input `size`.
+Function `setnodevector` just reset hash part of table according to input `size`(`size` is not in byte but in number of elements).
 If `size` is zero, it do not actually allocate space, it just assign `t->node` to global static dummy node.
 It means that, if many table both empty, the `t->node` field of these table both have the identical value.
 If we coincidentally load `ltable.c` many times(global static dummy node defines here), it may course some bugs.
 For each hash nodes, we simplely set its key and value to empty.
 For `t->lastfree`, it will be assigned to the next position of the last node(to find a free node, check `getfreepos` function).